Joshuarox100/VRC-AV3-Overrides/README.md

 Setting Up
 --------------
 **NOTE: This tool is really only meant to be used once per Avatar, as a way of setting up the basic stuff quickly so you can start working on the new things faster.
-Although you can, this tool won't help much with Avatars you already have set up since it doesn't modify existing Animators.**
+Although you can still use it, this tool won't help much with Avatars you already have set up since it doesn't modify existing Animators.**

 1) Download and import the latest **Unity Package** from [**Releases**](https://github.com/Joshuarox100/VRC-AV3-Overrides/releases) on GitHub **(You will have issues if you don't)**.